a0l6g0r8a9l2/expense-tracker-mcp/README.md

-# 🔌 local-mcp-server
+# 💸 Expense Tracker MCP Server

-A locally hosted **Model Context Protocol (MCP)** server that exposes tools and resources to AI assistants like Claude.
-This server enables seamless integration between large language models and your local data, services, or APIs.
+A local **Model Context Protocol (MCP)** server built with [FastMCP](https://github.com/jlowin/fastmcp) that lets AI assistants like **Claude** manage your personal expenses — add entries, list them by date range, and get category-wise summaries — all stored in a local SQLite database.

 ---